-For more information check out our guide to how to properly mount a dash cam.
+For more information, check out our guide on how to properly mount a dash cam.

-When you pick up a Which?
-Best Buy you can be sure you're getting a dash cam that won't let you down.
+We've tested and rated all the the most popular dash cams, and recommended only the top performers you can rely on as Best Buy dash cams.
 The very best dash cams all capture clear, defined footage with a wide-angled lens.
 They cope well with glare, work equally well at night, and can be easily mounted and dismounted.